|By Alan Hall | Excerpted from the May and June 2009 Socionomists|

 Social Mood and Epidemics

 Figure 1 is a chart of inflation-adjusted U.S. stock prices dating from 1888, the year Louis Pasteur opened his laboratory and the approximate advent of germ theory, which radically improved medicine.
-Prior to this period, epidemic disease was far more prevalent across the timeline but still occurred a significant majority of the time during bear markets.
+Prior to this period, epidemic disease was far more prevalent than it is now across the entire timeline–but nonetheless it occurred a significant majority of the time during bear markets.
 In Figure 1, we have shaded the bear markets and marked with arrows the three periods of major U.S. epidemics, which in each case breached human defenses near the ends of social mood declines that lasted twenty years on average.
-We are about ten years into the current bear market.
-Social stress is rising as we approach another of these dangerous junctures, far bigger than the previous three.
-It should bring one or more epidemics and, could culminate in a pandemic.

 The (Sentimental) Picture of Health